Fontana Leisure Parks

 Fontana Leisure Parks, formerly known as the Fontana Hot Spring Leisure Parks & Casino, is a water park and casino situated at the Clark Freeport Zone in Mabalacat, Pampanga, Philippines.

 History

 Engineering firm R.S.
 Caparros and Associates and developer R.N.
 Development Corporation was involved in the construction of Fontana Leisure Parks.
 The park situated within the Clark Special Economic Zone.

+The first phase of the Fontana project was completed in December 2007.

 The leisure complex hosted the first meetings of the year-long 2016 APEC Summit from January to February 2016.

 By early December 2016, Fontana Casino was shut down due to lack of permit from PAGCOR, following the detaining of 1,316 Chinese nationals suspected to be working illegally at the site on November 24, 2015.
 Jack Lam, the chairman of the operating firm, Jimei Group reportedly fled to Hong Kong four days later.